hepabolu/programming-by-stealth/docs/pbs26.md

 </html>
 ```

 The HTML file will only work if it is in the same folder as the `contrib` and `lib` folders from the ZIP file.
-Assuming you extracted the ZIP into your local web server’s document root, and that your local web server is running, you should be able to see the example in action at `http://localhost/pbs26/pbs26.html`.
+Assuming that you extracted the ZIP into your local web server’s document root, and that your local web server is running, you should be able to see the example in action at `http://localhost/pbs26/pbs26.html`.
 Alternatively, you can [see it in action on my web server](https://www.bartbusschots.ie/pbsdemos/pbs26/pbs26.html).

 You can generate the public documentation for this API by opening a terminal in the folder you extracted the ZIP file to, and running the command: